 We thought it could help better understanding the way things work.
 This entry does not cover how these components are mapped to java classes, servlets, files and databases, but it gives a good overview of how it works.

-This is the second entry of a series, as it would take too much time and space to explain all the components in one entry.
+This is the first entry of a series, as it would take too much time and space to explain all the components in one entry.

 Before we explain the components, let us remember that search engines have 3 layers: the data retrieval layer (aka connectors), the indexing layer, and the searching layer.
 Wherever applicable, I’ll use this terminology to detail the components.

-This first entry already explains the data retrieval part.
+This first entry explains the data retrieval part.

 On the left, you have everything that concerns the connectors, i.e. the data retrieval layer.
 Historically, Constellio relies on the google connector framework.
 There may be an evolution for version 2.0, but up to 1.3 it focuses on the google connectors (BTW, thanks again to google for releasing these connectors under the Apache V2 license!).